 I said that Norway is motorhome paradise but France is the number one motorhome destination in the summer.
 France has everything from beautiful beaches, stunning mountain scenery to historic Medieval villages.
 In the summer of 2018 we explored the beautiful villages of south-west France (blog post here) and took our motorhome to Chamonix, one of the most amazing places in Europe. (blog post about Chamonix here).
 The list of amazing places is endless and there are so many places still to visit – we have hardly touched the surface!

-Going back to bricks and mortar
+Going from a motorhome full time to bricks and mortar

 Returning to live in the UK again with just a motorhome posed a few questions for us.
 Firstly, where are we going to live?
 We ruled out living in our motorhome in the UK because the weather in winter is cold and wet and the cost of campsites is nearly as much as renting somewhere more comfortable and spacious.
 Last winter was spent in sunny and mild Spain and we decided that we really needed bricks and mortar.